 Published in Psychologies Magazine in December 2003 —

-Christianity, Buddhism, shamanism… these are just some of the areas explored simultaneously by those seeking a tailor-made spirituality.
-In “The Metamorphoses of God,” which has just been published, sociologist Frédéric Lenoir analyzes the new paths of the sacred.
+Christianity, Buddhism, shamanism… these are just some of the paths simultaneously explored by those seeking a personalized spirituality.
+In “The Metamorphoses of God,” recently published, sociologist Frédéric Lenoir analyzes these new avenues to the sacred.

-As churches empty, the Dalai Lama fills Bercy and Hollywood stars flock to receive Kabbalistic teachings.
-In a world suffocated by concrete, scientific rationalism, and the law of the market, we seek to reconnect with the sacred, to find meaning, to recreate connections.
-Freed from the grip of dogma and religious institutions, the new believer is a nomad in search of his own truth.
-A tinkering artist, he composes and recomposes his spirituality according to his encounters, his travels, and his evolutions.
+While churches empty, the Dalai Lama fills Bercy (the Paris City Hall) and Hollywood stars flock to receive Kabbalistic teachings.
+In a world suffocated by concrete, scientific rationalism, and the law of the market, there is a search for a reconnection with the sacred, a rediscovery of meaning, and a rebuilding of relationships.
+Freed from the grip of dogma and religious institutions, the new believer is a nomad in search of their own truth.
+A creative, experimental artist, they compose and recompose their spirituality according to their encounters, their travels, and their personal evolution.

 Psychologies: Are we less religious than before?

 Frédéric Lenoir: No, we are different.
-When we ask Europeans, we see that only 7% of them say they are atheists, compared to 30% who are regular practitioners.
-1 So, almost two-thirds of us, without claiming to be committed to a particular religion, are not unbelievers.
-In recent decades, we have witnessed the emergence of an "off-piste" religiosity: it is no longer religious institutions that impose standards of belief and behavior, but individuals who draw on different traditions to concoct a religion à la carte, according to their interests and needs.
-In this evolution, we can clearly see the work of the underlying trends of modernity: individualism, critical thinking, and cross-breeding.
-Today, we find Jews who practice Buddhist meditation and are interested in astrology, or Christians who read Sufi mystics and attend shamanism courses.
+When you ask Europeans, you find that only 7% identify as atheists, compared to 30% who are devout practitioners.1 So, nearly two-thirds of us, without necessarily claiming allegiance to a particular religion, are not unbelievers.
+Over the last few decades, we have witnessed the emergence of an "off-the-beaten-path" religiosity: it is no longer religious institutions that impose norms of belief and behavior, but individuals who draw from different traditions to create a religion tailored to their interests and needs.
+In this evolution, we clearly see the influence of the underlying trends of modernity: individualism, critical thinking, and cultural mixing.
+Today, we encounter Jews who practice Buddhist meditation and are interested in astrology, or Christians who read Sufi mystics and attend shamanism workshops.

 What is the profile of the new believer?